Wondering what is Genkan? In this blog post, we’ll be discussing the myths and benefits of having Genkan.

 It is also made so that people can maintain neatness and cleanliness in the genkan area.

-Outdoor shoes face the door
+Outdoor shoes are kept in the Genkan facing the door

 This symbolizes that the shoes are to be worn while leaving the house and for outdoor purposes.
 While this is a practice, it is not a compulsion that people must follow it.

-Symbol of greeting and being invited
+Genkan is a Symbol of greeting and being invited

 Another traditional significance of having a genkan in Japanese homes is for the purpose of greeting.